external-facing

 Impact

 At Chase, we leverage the Manhattan Design System (MDS) to create consistent, delightful user experiences.
-MDS components are very flexible in nature; they include properties to configure multiple variants of each component to support different users and use cases.
-While the flexibility is necessary, in the Customer Acquisition and Marketing Platform (CAMP) organization—which includes any type of account opening, shopping for a new card, internal marketing tools, and more— we began noticing that the flexibility caused us to solve for the same problems in different ways.
+MDS components are very flexible in nature to support different users and use cases.
+While the flexibility is necessary, in the Acquisition and Enablement Platform organization—which includes any type of account opening, shopping for a new card, internal marketing tools, and more— we began noticing that the flexibility caused us to solve for the same problems in different ways.
 This caused a fragmented, inconsistent experience for our users, as well as increased design and development times internally.

 At Chase, we leverage the Manhattan Design System (MDS) to create consistent, delightful user experiences.
-MDS components are very flexible in nature; they include properties to configure multiple variants of each component to support different users and use cases.
-While the flexibility is necessary, in the Customer Acquisition and Marketing Platform (CAMP) organization—which includes any type of account opening, shopping for a new card, internal marketing tools, and more— we began noticing that the flexibility caused us to solve for the same problems in different ways.
+MDS components are very flexible in nature to support different users and use cases.
+While the flexibility is necessary, in the Acquisition and Enablement Platform organization—which includes any type of account opening, shopping for a new card, internal marketing tools, and more— we began noticing that the flexibility caused us to solve for the same problems in different ways.
 This caused a fragmented, inconsistent experience for our users, as well as increased design and development times internally.

-In order to create a more consistent user experience in a scalable way, the CAMP platform (my team!) was born.
-The main goal as a platform team is to standardize design and development efforts by creating a library of MDS components (in both React and Figma) that designers and tech can re-use, thus saving time and costs while enhancing the user experience.
-In order to do this efficiently, the platform team as a whole (design, tech, and product) works cross-functionally together as well as with the experience teams to understand their needs and how to best support them from a platform approach.
+To create a consistent, scalable user experience, the platform team (my team!) was born.
+We help standardize design and dev efforts through creating a re-usable design library (in both React and Figma), saving time and costs while enhancing the user experience.
+In order to do this efficiently, the platform design, tech, and product teams work cross-functionally with the experience teams to understand their needs and how to best support them from a platform approach.
 Experience teams include teams in the account opening, shopping, and enterprise spaces - all of which contained even more LOB teams within themselves.
 In total, the platform team serves over 200+ designers and developers, and is responsible for some of the first experiences a user will have at Chase.

-In order to create a more consistent user experience in a scalable way, the CAMP platform (my team!) was born.
-The main goal as a platform team is to standardize design and development efforts by creating a library of MDS components (in both React and Figma) that designers and tech can re-use, thus saving time and costs while enhancing the user experience.
-In order to do this efficiently, the platform team as a whole (design, tech, and product) works cross-functionally together as well as with the experience teams to understand their needs and how to best support them from a platform approach.
+To create a consistent, scalable user experience, the platform team (my team!) was born.
+We help standardize design and dev efforts through creating a re-usable design library (in both React and Figma), saving time and costs while enhancing the user experience.
+In order to do this efficiently, the platform design, tech, and product teams work cross-functionally with the experience teams to understand their needs and how to best support them from a platform approach.
 Experience teams include teams in the account opening, shopping, and enterprise spaces - all of which contained even more LOB teams within themselves.
 In total, the platform team serves over 200+ designers and developers, and is responsible for some of the first experiences a user will have at Chase.

 Premier Plus